SEMA Challenges EPA’s Motorsports Regulations in Court

-In its brief, SEMA argues that the Clean Air Act does not apply to certified vehicles used exclusively on the track.
+In its brief, SEMA asserts that the Clean Air Act does not apply to converted street vehicles used exclusively on the track.
 SEMA states that “the agency’s interpretation breaks from the plain language of the CAA, the legislative history, and EPA’s regulations and guidance.”
-SEMA notes that the EPA’s position contradicts its longstanding guidance and regulations and has previously stated that it “has no interest in vehicles that begin their existence as normal, EPA-certified production vehicles used on public roads and are then permanently converted to sanctioned competition-use only vehicles.”
+The amicus brief notes that the EPA’s position contradicts its longstanding guidance and regulations and that the EPA previously stated that it “has no interest in vehicles that begin their existence as normal, EPA-certified production vehicles used on public roads and are then permanently converted to sanctioned competition-use only vehicles.”

 The GBZ case is before the U.S. District Court for the District of Arizona.
-The Court has agreed to take up the issue after the EPA has responded to SEMA’s amicus brief.
 SEMA will continue to fight the EPA’s flawed interpretation in court while urging the U.S. Congress to end the debate by enacting the RPM Act.